jsvgoncalves/origindevel/README.md

 ---
 **In active development**
 This is an unofficial vagrant Fedora23 Image for openshift origin V3 development.
 It works with VirtualBox 5 and it's recommended to be used with the vagrant [vbguest plugin](https://github.com/dotless-de/vagrant-vbguest/).
+This will keep your virtualbox guest additions in sync with the ones installed on your system.
+This is crucial to this image because this image needs to mount your `$GOPATH/src` in `/data/src`.
 This image is based on [`boxcutter/fedora23`](https://atlas.hashicorp.com/boxcutter/boxes/fedora23) vagrant image.